Windows Server 2016 Licensing Guide

 table of contents

-This is Ohara from the technical sales department.
+This is Ohara from the Technical Sales Department

 When purchasing a Windows Server license,

-License billing rules
+License charging rules

-Based on the above licensing system, the
+Based on the above licensing system,

-question is, "How many licenses should I purchase per core?"
+the question is, "How many licenses should I purchase per core?"

-The calculation formula is as below.
+The calculation formula is as follows

 others

-■ It is possible to downgrade Windows Server 2016 to 2012.
+■ It is possible to downgrade Windows Server 2016 to 2012 and use it

-you can downgrade Windows Server 2016 to 2012.
+you can downgrade Windows Server 2016 to 2012 and use them.

 *By the way, the DB license